There’s More to Mayoyao Than Its UNESCO-Inscribed Rice Terraces

 Marky Ramone Go

-During our hike through the communities along the rice terraces of Mayoyao
+A walking tour of along the rice terraces of Mayoyao

 Hiking to the village of Banhal reminded me of the Open Air Museum in Kiangan, also in Ifugao.
 Similar elements, such as traditional dwellings and other aspects of Ifugao culture, can be witnessed during the hike.
 After a kilometer of brisk walking, we stopped by and observed a brief session on loom weaving and handicrafts with members of the Mayoyao Women's Organization.
 A short distance away, we paused our hike once again to mingle with the owners of a small farmhouse and shared with them servings of sweet potatoes, banana cue, and brewed coffee while sitting on the lawn and taking in the breathtaking view of the surrounding Banhal rice terraces.